Charles & Diana: A Royal Love Story: Reception

 The movie debuted on United States television on the ABC network on Friday, September 17, 1982, and was the 28th most watched show in America in that week.
 It was beaten by CBS's The Royal Romance of Charles and Diana, which became the most watched prime-time television show of the next week, with a 24.0 Nielsen rating and 37 share.

 Production

 The movie was filmed in Kensington and Westminster.

-That the ABC and CBS films debuted three days apart was not a coincidence.
+The fact that the ABC and CBS films debuted three days apart was not a coincidence.
 CBS had planned to show Royal Romance in December as a Hallmark-sponsored pre-Christmas film, but then moved the air date back to September, even before the official start of the new ratings season.
 ABC then jumped their movie ahead of CBS, so late in the game that TV Guide did not list it.
 When one reviewer asked to get a preview of either movie, he was told in one case "Are you kidding?
 They're still gluing the tape together."